 Taste: Breakfast cereal.
 Butterscotch.
 Werther’s Original sweets.
 Vanilla.
 Apple and citrus – orange and tangy lemon.
 Gentle warming spice and slightest touch of oak.

-Value for Money: Reasonably priced though it must be noted that all of That Boutique-y Whisky Company’s liquid comes in 50cl bottles, which I must confess to finding rather irksome.
+Thoughts: Reasonably priced though it must be noted that all of That Boutique-y Whisky Company’s liquid comes in 50cl bottles, which I must confess to finding rather irksome.
 Having said that, you still get a very decent malt for £40, so not too many complaints.

 A nice little dram, though nothing particularly unique.
 Indeed, independent bottlings of spirit-led whisky from Diageo’s workhorse distilleries seem to be ten-a-penny at the moment.
-What it lacks in originality however, it makes up for in execution.
+What it lacks in originality, however, it makes up for in execution.
 There is good depth of flavour and a pleasing length to the finish that elevates it above mediocrity.